tbrowder/GraphicsMagick/README.md

   * The image's attributes

-The user can then view the converted image to fine-tune the desired center point of the 100-pixel border by rerunning the program with the desired X,Y coordinates entered with the `center` option and inspect those results, repeating as necessary, and possibly adding more options, until satisfied with the results.
+The user can then view the converted image to fine-tune the desired center point of the 100-pixel border by rerunning the program with the desired X,Y coordinates entered with the `center=X,Y` option and inspect those results, repeating as necessary, and possibly adding more options, until satisfied with the results.

-At that point, the user can rerun the program and add the `crop` mode to CL to produce the desired cropped image with no overlays.
-The output image file, by default, will be named `image.ctr-100-pix-square` but may be changed by use of another option.
+At that point, the user can rerun the program and add the `exec` mode to the CL to produce the desired cropped image with no overlays.
+The output image file, by default, will be named `image.ctr-100-pix-square`, but may be changed by use of option `output=filename`.

 Planned features
 ----------------